YeasinKabirJoy/resume_analyzer/README.md

 Move the downloaded LLM to projects models folder.

-If you want to use different model then you change the following file.
+If you want to use different model then change the following file.

      utils -> analyze.py